Liberty Bell: 19th century

-In 1924, one of Independence Hall's exterior doors was replaced by glass, allowing some view of the bell even when the building was closed.
-When Congress enacted the nation's first peacetime draft in 1940, the first Philadelphians required to serve took their oaths of enlistment before the Liberty Bell.
-Once the war started, the bell was again a symbol, used to sell war bonds.
-In the early days of World War II, it was feared that the bell might be in danger from saboteurs or enemy bombing, and city officials considered moving the bell to Fort Knox, to be stored with the nation's gold reserves.
+During World War II, it was feared that the bell might be in danger from saboteurs or enemy bombing, and city officials considered moving the bell to Fort Knox, to be stored with the nation's gold reserves.
 The idea provoked a storm of protest from around the nation, and was abandoned.
 Officials then considered building an underground steel vault above which it would be displayed, and into which it could be lowered if necessary.
-The project was dropped when studies found that the digging might undermine the foundations of Independence Hall.
+The project was dropped after studies concluded that the digging might undermine the foundations of Independence Hall.
 On December 17, 1944, the Whitechapel Bell Foundry offered to recast the bell at no cost as a gesture of Anglo-American friendship.
-The bell was again tapped on D-Day, as well as in victory on V-E Day and V-J Day.
+The bell was again tapped on D-Day, V-E Day, and V-J Day.

-Park Service administration (1948–present)

 After World War II, and following considerable controversy, the City of Philadelphia agreed that it would transfer custody of the bell and Independence Hall, while retaining ownership, to the federal government.
 The city would also transfer various colonial-era buildings it owned.
 Congress agreed to the transfer in 1948, and three years later Independence National Historical Park was founded, incorporating those properties and administered by the National Park Service (NPS or Park Service).
 The Park Service would be responsible for maintaining and displaying the bell.
 The NPS would also administer the three blocks just north of Independence Hall that had been condemned by the state, razed, and developed into a park, Independence Mall.

 In the postwar period, the bell became a symbol of freedom used in the Cold War.
 The bell was chosen for the symbol of a savings bond campaign in 1950.
-The purpose of this campaign, as Vice President Alben Barkley put it, was to make the country "so strong that no one can impose ruthless, godless ideologies on us".
+The purpose of this campaign, as then Vice President Alben W. Barkley said, was to make the country "so strong that no one can impose ruthless, godless ideologies on us".
 In 1955, former residents of nations behind the Iron Curtain were allowed to tap the bell as a symbol of hope and encouragement to their compatriots.
-Foreign dignitaries, such as Israeli Prime Minister David Ben-Gurion and West Berlin Mayor Ernst Reuter were brought to the bell, and they commented that the bell symbolized the link between the United States and their nations.
-During the 1960s, the bell was the site of several protests, both for the civil rights movement, and by various protesters supporting or opposing the Vietnam War.
+Foreign dignitaries, including Israeli Prime Minister David Ben-Gurion and West Berlin Mayor Ernst Reuter, have visited the Liberty Bell, and they commented that the bell symbolized the link between the United States and their nations.
+During the 1960s, the bell was the site of several protests, both for the civil rights movement and by various protesters supporting or opposing the Vietnam War.